-The outdoor unit is equipped with high and low pressure switches.
-If the control senses the opening of a high or low pressure switch, it will respond as follows:
+The outdoor unit is equipped with high- and low-pressure switches.
+If the control senses the opening of a high- or low-pressure switch, it will respond as follows:

-- 1. De-energize the appropriate compressor contactor, - 2.
-Keep the outdoor fan operating for 15 minutes, - 3.
-Display the appropriate fault code (see Table 6). - After a 15 minute delay, if there is still a call for cooling and the LPS or HPS is reset, the appropriate compressor contactor is energized. - 5.
+- 1. De-energize the compressor contactor. - 2.
+Keep the outdoor fan operating for 15 minutes. - 3.
+Display the appropriate fault code (see Table 6). - After a 15 minute delay, if there is a call for cooling or heating and LPS or HPS is reset, the compressor contactor is energized. - 5.
 If LPS or HPS has not closed after a 15 minute delay, the outdoor fan is turned off.
-If the open switch closes anytime after the 15 minute delay, then resume operation with a call for cooling. - 6.
-If LPS or HPS trips 3 consecutive cycles, the unit operation is locked out for 4 hours. - In the event of a high pressure switch trip or high pressure lockout, check the refrigerant charge outdoor fan operation and outdoor coil for airflow restrictions. - 8.
-In the event of a low pressure switch trip or low pressure lockout, check the refrigerant charge and indoor airflow.
+If the open switch closes anytime after the 15 minute delay, then resume operation with a call for cooling or heating. - 6.
+If LPS or HPS trips 3 consecutive cycles, the unit operation is locked out for 4 hours. - 7.
+In the event of a high-pressure switch trip or high-pressure lockout, check the refrigerant charge, outdoor fan operation, and outdoor coil (in cooling) for airflow restrictions, or indoor airflow in heating. - In the event of a low-pressure switch trip or low-pressure lockout, check the refrigerant charge and indoor airflow (cooling) and outdoor fan operation and outdoor coil in heating.